THE MOST TRUSTED COPYCAT RECIPES

 When I next found myself in Orlando, Florida presenting some cooking demos at a home show, I dropped in on Kobe Ichiban for dinner and there it was: the light orange creamy dipping "yummy" sauce that everyone was raving about.
 It was sweet and sour and salty and creamy, and it tasted amazing on the shrimp—as well as on everything else.

-I poured some into some small plastic storage bags I had with me (always come prepared!), then popped them into a cooler for the long trip back to Las Vegas, where, in the underground lab, a clone for this much-requested delicious dipping sauce was finally completed.
-Now, you can enjoy homemade Yum Yum Sauce anytime.
+I poured some into some small plastic storage bags I had with me (always come prepared!), then popped them into a cooler for the long trip back to Las Vegas.
+Back in the underground lab, I developed my Kobe shrimp yum yum sauce copycat recipe below.
+Now, you can enjoy this much-requested delicious dipping sauce anytime.

 Find more of my copycat recipes for famous sauces here.